bayes343/rust-http-client/README.md

 - CLI Features
   - [x] Support for making requests through command line arguments only
   - [x] Support for making requests through pointing to an http file
+  - [x] Support for saving the raw response to a file
-  - [ ] Support for saving the response to a file
+  - [ ] Support for saving the response to a file based on content-type header
   - [ ] ...

 ## Local Setup